Dear BLCF Friends,

 Footnotes: a.
 John 2:6 Greek two or three measures (metrētas); a metrētēs was about 10 gallons or 35 liters b.
 John 2:12 Or brothers and sisters.
 The plural Greek word adelphoi (translated “brothers”) refers to siblings in a family.
 In New Testament usage, depending on the context, adelphoi may refer either to brothers or to brothers and sisters

-In this passage, Jesus was asked by his mother, Mary, to help provide more wine for wedding.
-The wine had run out and, though Jesus told his mother that his hour had not yet come.
-Jesus obeyed his mother’s wishes by changing six stone jars of water into wine.
+In the above passage, Jesus was asked by his mother, Mary, to help provide more wine for the wedding.
+The wine had run out and, though Jesus told his mother that his hour had not yet come, her son obeyed his mother’s wishes by changing six stone jars of water into wine.

-This was the first of the miracles Jesus was to perform as a sign to his disciples of his manifested glory.
+This was the first of the miracles Jesus that was to perform as a sign to the disciples of his manifested glory.

 4 Now the wife of one of the sons of the prophets cried to Elisha, “Your servant my husband is dead, and you know that your servant feared the Lord, but the creditor has come to take my two children to be his slaves.”
 2 And Elisha said to her, “What shall I do for you?
 Tell me; what have you in the house?”
 And she said, “Your servant has nothing in the house except a jar of oil.”
 3 Then he said, “Go outside, borrow vessels from all your neighbors, empty vessels and not too few.
 4 Then go in and shut the door behind yourself and your sons and pour into all these vessels.
 And when one is full, set it aside.”
 5 So she went from him and shut the door behind herself and her sons.
 And as she poured they brought the vessels to her.
 6 When the vessels were full, she said to her son, “Bring me another vessel.”
 And he said to her, “There is not another.”
 Then the oil stopped flowing.
 7 She came and told the man of God, and he said, “Go, sell the oil and pay your debts, and you and your sons can live on the rest.”

-In our second Scripture, Elisha asks the widow, what does she have in the house?
+In our second Scripture, Elisha asks the widow, what does she have of value in the house?
 Her reply is a single jar of oil.
-The widow is instructed to acquire as many empty vessels as possible, from her neighbors, close the doors and to fill the empty vessels from her single vessel of oil.
+The widow was instructed to acquire as many empty vessels as possible, from her neighbors, next to close the doors, and then fill the empty vessels from her single vessel of oil.
 When all of the empty vessels were filled, the oil stopped flowing.
-Elisha instructed the widow to sell the oil from the vessels in order to pay off her debts, and that she and her sons live off the rest.
+Elisha instructed the widow to sell the oil from the vessels in order to pay off her debts, and that she and her sons could live off the rest.

 13 Now when Jesus heard this, he withdrew from there in a boat to a desolate place by himself.
 But when the crowds heard it, they followed him on foot from the towns.
 14 When he went ashore he saw a great crowd, and he had compassion on them and healed their sick.
 15 Now when it was evening, the disciples came to him and said, “This is a desolate place, and the day is now over; send the crowds away to go into the villages and buy food for themselves.”
 16 But Jesus said, “They need not go away; you give them something to eat.”
 17 They said to him, “We have only five loaves here and two fish.”
 18 And he said, “Bring them here to me.”
 19 Then he ordered the crowds to sit down on the grass, and taking the five loaves and the two fish, he looked up to heaven and said a blessing.
 Then he broke the loaves and gave them to the disciples, and the disciples gave them to the crowds.
 20 And they all ate and were satisfied.
 And they took up twelve baskets full of the broken pieces left over.
 21 And those who ate were about five thousand men, besides women and children.

-In these three miracle accounts, we see that the Lord provided an abundance of wine, oil and food to take care of his faithful servants.
-Not only do these miracles demonstrate the ‘Glory of God’, they provide food from the earth and wine to gladden the believers’ hearts; oil to make his face shine and to gladden their hearts, as well.
+In these three miracle accounts, we see that the Lord provided an abundance of wine, oil, and food to take care of his faithful servants.
+Not only do these miracles demonstrate the ‘Glory of God’, but they also provide food from the earth to feed the hungry, wine to gladden the believers’ hearts, and oil to anoint the widow and her sons.

-It is appropriate that on Mother’s Day, we see that the first two miracles are in response to requests from His faithful servants, who are mothers seeking the Lord’s help for the needs of others.
-It is just like a mother, who is faithful to the Lord, to put the needs of others ahead of her own!
+It is appropriate that on Mother’s Day, we see that the first two miracles are in response to requests from the Lord’s faithful servants, who are mothers seeking the Lord’s help for the needs of others.
+It is just like a mother, who is faithful to the Lord, putting the needs of others ahead of her own!
+And the third had sought guidance from a prophet of the Lord to meet her family’s needs.

 13 From your lofty abode you water the mountains;